Supporting patients with ILD in Primary Care

 'I have access to a specialist nurse for information and support.
 I know where to find more help and I have information about local patient support groups'

-ILD nurses offer vital emotional and psychological assistance to patients and their families, helping them navigate the practical and emotional challenges of living with a progressive lung disease.
-They also play a key role in discussing advance care planning sensitively, supporting patients’ autonomy, and improving quality of life.
+They also provide emotional and practical support to patients and their families, helping them navigate the challenges of living with a progressive lung disease.
+Specialist nurses play an important role in advance care planning, supporting informed decision making, patient autonomy and quality of life throughout the disease journey.

 You can find the nearest specialist ILD service using this map if your patient does not have a specialist nurse.

-Living with ILD can be a lonely and isolating experience for the patient and the people who live with and care for them.
-Action for Pulmonary Fibrosis have a telephone befriending service which provides peer support from a person with lived experience of ILD.
+Living with ILD can be a lonely and isolating experience for both patients and their families and carers.
+Action for Pulmonary Fibrosis has a telephone befriending service which provides peer support from a person with lived experience of ILD.

-Action for Pulmonary Fibrosis also have a series of webinars on a range of issues that people with ILD face such as oxygen therapy, breathlessness and managing medication side effects.
+Action for Pulmonary Fibrosis also has a series of webinars on a range of issues that people with ILD face such as oxygen therapy, breathlessness and managing medication side effects.

 A+LUK support groups for people with ILD run across the UK.
 Share this link with your patient so that they can find their local group.